ScaleChain/scalechain/README.md

 - All arithmetic operations are supported.
 - All bitwise logic operations are supported.
 - All stack operations are supported.
+- All splice operations are supported.
+- All constant operations are supported.

 Customization
 =============